 Quality Gold, Inc. Announces Filing of Registration Statement on Form S-4 in Connection with Its Proposed Business Combination with Tastemaker Acquisition Corp.

-/EIN News/ -- FAIRFIELD, Ohio and NEW YORK, Dec.
-23, 2022 (GLOBE NEWSWIRE) -- Quality Gold, Inc. and certain of its affiliates and subsidiaries (“Quality Gold” or the “Company”), a leading vertically integrated specialty logistics and jewelry distributor, and Tastemaker Acquisition Corp.
-(Nasdaq: TMKR) (“TMKR” or “Tastemaker”), a publicly traded special purpose acquisition company, announces the filing by Quality Gold Holdings, Inc. (“New Parent”) of a registration statement on Form S-4 (the “Registration Statement”) with the U.S. Securities and Exchange Commission ("SEC") relating to the previously announced proposed business combination of Quality Gold and Tastemaker (the “Proposed Business Combination”).
+FAIRFIELD, Ohio and NEW YORK, Dec.
+23, 2022 (GLOBE NEWSWIRE) -- Quality Gold, Inc. and certain of its affiliates and subsidiaries ("Quality Gold" or the "Company"), a leading vertically integrated specialty logistics and jewelry distributor, and Tastemaker Acquisition Corp.
+TMKR ("TMKR" or "Tastemaker"), a publicly traded special purpose acquisition company, announces the filing by Quality Gold Holdings, Inc. ("New Parent") of a registration statement on Form S-4 (the "Registration Statement") with the U.S. Securities and Exchange Commission ("SEC") relating to the previously announced proposed business combination of Quality Gold and Tastemaker (the "Proposed Business Combination").

 The Registration Statement includes a preliminary prospectus with respect to New Parent's securities to be issued in connection with the Proposed Business Combination and a preliminary proxy statement with respect to Tastemaker's stockholder meeting to vote on the Proposed Business Combination.
 Although the Registration Statement has not yet become effective and the information contained therein is subject to change, it provides important information about Quality Gold and Tastemaker as well as the Proposed Business Combination.